bricomp/SDRecords/README.md

 SDRecords records;
 ```

-We also need a way to address/recognize our `SDRecords` and they are created from `RecortTypes`.
+We also need a way to address/recognize our `SDRecords` and they are created from `SDRecortTypes`.
 The structure of the record type is shown below:-

 ```